AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/enable-personalized-urls-for-your-account.md

 ---
 unique-page-id: 2360215
-description: Enable Personalized URLs for Your Account (Administration) - Marketo Docs - Product Documentation
+description: Enable Personalized URLs for Your Account - Marketo Docs - Product Documentation
-title: Enable Personalized URLs for Your Account (Administration)
+title: Enable Personalized URLs for Your Account
 exl-id: 3fdf6112-f483-4a86-ba8b-43a3d733227a
 ---
-# Enable Personalized URLs for Your Account (Administration) {#enable-personalized-urls-for-your-account-administration}
+# Enable Personalized URLs for Your Account {#enable-personalized-urls-for-your-account}

 Personalized URLs are great for print mail campaigns.